I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 The class is taught by Jeven Dovey, a filmmaker and YouTuber with half a million subscribers.
 He seems typical of most Skillshare instructors, who may not have reached as stratospherically high a success bar as the MasterClass bunch but are still killing it in their respective fields.
 (Some notable exceptions abound, including supernova Skillshare teachers such as Roxane Gay or Young Guru.)

 The Skillshare platform is similar to Teachable, only the menu of lessons is on the right side of the screen instead of the left.
 There’s a live tally at the bottom of the video noting how many students are watching along with you, and it’s interesting to see it go up and down depending on which time of day I start my lesson.
-Skillshare also has a feature that lets students enter notes for themselves at any point during the video, either publicly or privately, in addition to the comments section.
-I take my own notes by longhand, because I am 40 and that’s just how we did it a thousand years ago when I was in college.
+Skillshare also has a feature that lets students enter notes for themselves at any point during the video, in addition to the standard comments section.
+I take my own notes by longhand, because I am 40 and that’s just how we did it a thousand years ago when I went to college.

 “Nobody cares about your day,” Dovey deadpans in detailing the do’s and don’ts of vlogging.

 It’s harsh but fair.
 Unless you’re already famous, vlogging is more about storytelling and engaging with your audience, rather than making them “passengers on the train of your journey for the day.”

 Some of these lessons do indeed speak to my hope for getting comfortable on camera, but there’s also plenty about shooting B-roll and capturing cinematic footage that is simply beyond my meager vlogging scope while I’m trapped indoors.